0rir/raku-iup/README.md

 Blame
 ------
-Robert Ransbottom, as I am changing the name of the distribution, the style of the code, and extending the Raku coverage of the Tecgraf-Puc-rio C library.
+Robert Ransbottom, as I have messed with most of the code.

 See Also
 --------